chris-marsh/bloopvolume/README.md

 ## Why?

-There are many volume control scripts out there, but my motivation and aims for writing bloopvolume were:
+There are many volume control scripts out there, but my motivation for writing bloopvolume were:

 1. Able to control the current audio output either speaker or headphone
 2. Play notification sound through the current active audio source
-3. My regex skills are awful, so I wanted to use the python module [pulsectl](https://github.com/mk-fg/python-pulse-control)

 ## Requirements